rednafi/rednafi.com/content/misc/direnv.md

 # Other commands and variables go here
 ```

-I haven’t used `source_env` much yet, but I love the possibilities it unlocks!
+I haven't used `source_env` much yet, but I love the possibilities it unlocks.

+The biggest reason I've adopted it everywhere is that it lets me share my shell environment
+variables and the magic commands without having anything stashed away in my `~/.zshrc` or
+`~/.zshenv`, so there's no need for out-of-band communication.

 [^1]: [Hynek on Twitter](https://x.com/hynek/status/1838076629249044533)